UBC-MDS/citytemp/README.md

 ## Support

-If you run into troubles, please [check the issue list](https://github.com/UBC-MDS/citytemp/issues) to see if your problem has already been reported or to open new issues.
+If you run into trouble, please [check the issue list](https://github.com/UBC-MDS/citytemp/issues) to see if your problem has already been reported or to open new issues.

 ## Code of conduct

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
 Detailed descriptions of these points can be found in [`CODE_OF_CONDUCT.md`](https://github.com/UBC-MDS/citytemp/blob/main/CODE_OF_CONDUCT.md).

 ## License